Chromium-based browsers store the URL of the downloaded files

 Replace the "file name" with the real name of the downloaded file.

-As you can see, Chrome adds two lines, ReferrerURL and HostURL, so that anyone can access the can quickly track down where you downloaded your files from.
+As you can see, Chrome adds two lines, ReferrerURL and HostURL, so anyone with access to your computer can quickly find where you downloaded your files.

 The URL of the URLs where you downloaded your files can also be viewed from your Chromium browser download page.
 For Chrome, specifically, press Ctrl + J simultaneously to open the download page.

-Although through the downloads page you can delete this information one by one and even more , you can bulk delete all download history through Settings > Advanced > Clear Browsing Data > Download History, the data is also stored within the files themselves, so the information remains available to anyone.
+Although through the download page you can delete this information one by one and even better, you can delete the entire download history through Settings> Advanced> Clear browsing data> Download history, the data is stored within the files, so the information remains available to anyone.

 If you want to remove all this information, except that you should delete the download history from within Chrome, you should also delete this information from the files themselves.
 To do this, open a Powershell, go to the saved folder where you want the files you want to delete the feeds and write the following command: